-Whether it is a basketball camp or training, you may need a few fun basketball drills to keep your younger players excited about getting better and working hard.
+Whether it is a basketball camp or in training, you may need a few fun basketball drills to keep your younger players excited about getting better and working hard.
 These drills will help to break up the monotony of the workout.
-This doesn't mean that the entire basketball workout needs to all be fun basketball drills, but they should be mixed in throughout when you are working with younger players.
+This doesn’t mean that the entire basketball workout needs to all be fun basketball drills, but they should be mixed in throughout when you are working with younger players.

 Sometimes we hear the word “fun” and think that there is no way to get better while having fun, but that is not the case.
-There are plenty of basketball drills that you can use that will help the player get better, challenge them, and allow them to have fun at the same time.
+There are plenty of basketball drills that you can use to help the player get better, challenge them, and allow them to have fun at the same time.

 Why Fun Basketball Drills?

 When doing basketball training with younger kids, it is important to remember that they are still developing a love for the game aspect of basketball.
 That is why it is important to mix in fun basketball drills that the kids can do and teach them the fundamentals.
 This will help prevent the player from getting burned out and help them develop a deeper love for the game.

 The flip side of a player burning out is one that never got taught any of the fundamentals when they were younger, and when they get older, they are not good enough to play on their basketball team.
 All their time spent in the gym when they were younger was just having fun playing games.
 They missed out on key growth time, which is bad, just like the first option where the players burned out.

 There are always games like knockout or dribble tag that you can have your kids play, but those types of games don’t really work on any specific basketball skills.
 This list of fun basketball drills will work on a player’s skills, but they are also going to be fun for the player(s) to do.